ProjektAdLer/MoodleAdlerLMS/README.md

 A possible approach to mitigate this issue might be placing an overlay volume on top of the whole moodle directory of this moodle image.
 But it is unknown whether this would work and what potential issues might arise from this.

-## Docker Build Arguments

-When building the Docker image for this project, you can customize the following arguments:

-- `MOODLE_VERSION`: Specifies the version of Moodle to be used in the image.
-The default value is `latest`.

-These arguments allow you to control the versions of Moodle and the plugin that are used during the image build process.
-You can adjust these values according to your specific requirements and preferences.

 ## Install additional languages